 What can you do on a budget in Paris once the sales are over?
-Enjoy the events put on at the Paris Quartier d’été festival for its 26th year.
-It’s an international festival that enables you to travel and enjoy musical and traditional shows.
+Enjoy the events at the 26th annual Paris Quartier d’été festival.
+It’s an international festival that enables you to enjoy musical and traditional shows.

-Here’s a show that’s worth the journey!
-Former juggler, Aurélien Bory, has decided to put on a show that compares the human fitness to the strength of a robot.
-For just over an hour the audience can admire the technical and artistic prowess of two acrobats but also that of a fiendish machine.
+Here’s a show that’s worth the journey to see!
+Former juggler, Aurélien Bory, has put together a show that compares the human strength to that of a robot.
+For just over an hour, the audience can admire the technical and artistic prowess of two acrobats but also that of a machine.

-The amusing show makes a serious point in showing that machines/robots are so present in our lives that they’re becoming increasingly human-like.
+The amusing show makes a serious point in showing that machines are increasingly present in our lives and increasingly human.

-Here are a few words from the producer. « With Sans Objet I wanted to bring an industrial robot onstage that had the capacity to move props around as well as the actors.
-The machine becomes an invividual character of its own.
-We use it as a puppet that’s 100% technology in its dialogue with an ordinary modern man ».
+Here are a few words from the producer: « With Sans Objet I wanted to bring an industrial robot onstage that had the capacity to move props around, as well as the actors.
+The machine becomes an individual character of its own.
+We use it as a puppet that’s 100% technology but works with an ordinary modern man ».

 2/So what’s the link between sheet folding and dancing?
-Come to the show, Origami, to find out!
+Come to the Origami show to find out!

-Satchie Noro and Sylvain Ohl both have a somewhat strange obsession with containers, but we don’t juge people for their passions, do we?
+Satchie Noro and Sylvain Ohl both have a somewhat strange obsession with containers, but we don’t judge people for their passions!

-They’ve also collaborated to create a show, which involves acrobats on wires connected to containers that are moved around.
-The idea is simple!
-The show «Origami» is all about changing the shape of a large object through the art of folding.
-In this instance, the object is a container that needs to be opened into several parts and replaced in a way that creates a new life for itself.
+They’ve collaborated to create a show, which involves acrobats on wires connected to containers that are moved around.
+The idea is simple! «Origami» is all about changing the shape of a large object through the art of folding.
+In this instance, the object is a container that needs to be opened into several parts and replaced in a way that makes it into something else.

-A totally original show in France to see as soon as possible.
-Running from July 26th-30th and from August 7th-8th 2015.
-Free admission with a performance time of 30 minutes.
+This is a totally original show to see as soon as possible.
+Running from 26th-30th July and from 7th-8th August 2015.
+Free admission, with a performance time of 30 minutes.

-The former violinist of The Carolina Chocolate Drops, a American string-band that won a Grammy Award in 2010.
+The former violinist of The Carolina Chocolate Drops, this American string-band that won a Grammy Award in 2010.

 Leyla Mc Calla has decided decided to retrace her Cajun and Creole origins.
-She’s also begun a carreer as a solo artist and travels around the world for people to discover her universe.
-Aged 28, she has already released a new album that mixes different realms, such as rhythms, instruments and languages.
+She’s also begun a career as a solo artist and travels around the world spreading her music.
+Aged 28, she has already released a new album that mixes different rhythms, instruments and languages.

-According to her, you need to change directions to progress in the music industry, but that’s also true of many professions!
+According to her, you need to change directions to progress in the music industry: